jhu-library-applications/subject-remediation/README.md

 Queries OCLC’s FAST API against split subject string permutations.
 Each subject string permutations calls up three FAST results from the API.
 If the FAST result has a fuzzy matching token_sort_ratio of more than 30, the result is added to a list called results_list in a new CSV.

+## homonymCheck.py

+This script checks subjects against a CSV with English language homonyms and marks them if they are a homonym.

 ## reformatCSVFromFASTSearches.py

 Using the reformatCSVFromFASTSearches.py script, reformat the following CSVs into four columns in a new spreadsheet called subjectsCombined_BatchA.csv: